soedinglab/transannot/README.md

 When no tag is used, standard output will be provided.

+`--min-seq-id` is a parameter to adjust minimum sequence identity for the searches.
+Default value is set to 0.6.

 ### Profile databases

 Sequence profiles contain linear probabilities for each aminoacid at every position of the set.
 There is an internal MMseqs2 profile DB format. `annotate` module of transannot implements sequence-profile search, that is why profile databases must be provided as a input target.